- Published 6 months ago on

 The Langtang Valley mostly experiences the southwest summer monsoon.
 The temperature in the national park varies with the altitude of the region.

-The conservational area receives its annual rainfall between the months of June and September.
+The conservational area receives its annual rainfall between June and September.
 However, the days are warm and sunny during April, May, October, and November.

 During spring the rainfall above 3,000 m usually turns into snowfall.
 Winter lasts from December to March, where the days are clear and mild while the nights are almost close to freezing.